metio/terraform-provider-git/docs/resources/add.md

 ### Optional

-- `all` (Boolean) Update the index not only where the working tree has a file matching `exact_path` or `glob_path` but also where the index already has an entry.
-This adds, modifies, and removes index entries to match the working tree.
-If no paths are given, all files in the entire working tree are updated.
-Defaults to `true`.
-- `exact_path` (String) The exact filepath to the file or directory to be added.
-Conflicts with `glob_path`.
-- `glob_path` (String) The glob pattern of files or directories to be added.
-Conflicts with `exact_path`.
+- `add_paths` (List of String) The paths to add to the Git index.
+Values can be exact paths or glob patterns.

 ### Read-Only

-- `id` (String) The same value as the `directory` attribute.
+- `id` (Number) The timestamp of the last addition in Unix nanoseconds.